rjspencer/docs/theming.md

 	the ID of the account

 ### Variables With Options
+**jQuery**
+The latest version of jQuery on the page via Google's CDN

+`v`

+	use this parameter to specify a particular version

+	accepted values are any version hosted on Google

+	defaults to the latest version

 **BootstrapCSS**
 The latest version of Bootstrap's combined (responsive with icons) CSS from [BootstrapCDN](http://www.bootstrapcdn.com/)